 "In almost all cases, the employee is quitting because he feels he is not important...
 If you do not deal with the situation right at the first mention, you'll confirm his feelings and the outcome is inevitable."

+This is one of my favorite hidden gems of the many High Output Management quotes we've covered today.
 If you're at risk to lose someone from your team, you must act immediately.
-A lot has to happen for someone to want to interview and change jobs and so the status quo will not keep them.
+A lot has to happen for someone to want to interview and change jobs so the status quo will not keep them.